-I am lucky to have access to many wonderful instruments.
+I am lucky to have access to many wonderful instruments and teachers.
 For percussion, I mainly play tabla (more information below), though I also occasionally play dumbek, pakhawaj, and ghatam.
-For melody, I mainly play the mohan veena, lap steel guitar, and a "banjabab" a tenor banjo I modified (more information below).
-I have modified the tenor banjo and lap steel to make it easier to play Hindustani (North Indian classical) music on them.
+For melody, I mainly play the sarod, mohan veena, lap steel guitar, and a "banjabab" a tenor banjo I modified (more information below).
+I have modified the tenor banjo and lap steel to make more suited to play Hindustani (North Indian classical) music.

 Tabla is a North Indian classical drum.
 There are two pieces, a larger drum made of brass or aluminum, and a smaller drum made of wood.
 The leather heads are held in place and given tension by adjustable leather straps down the sides.
 Listen to a sample.

 Modified Lap Steel Guitar